igormukhin/fizz-buzz-branchless/README.md

-# foobar-branchless
+# fizz-buzz-branchless

-FooBar in functional style of programming in Java.
+FizzBuzz in functional style of programming in Java.

 No `if` and `while` statements were harmed during the making of this masterpiece.

 Run it with:
 ```
-java BranchlessFooBar.java
+java FizzBuzzBranchless.java
 ```